tardate/LittleModelArt/projects/SciFiAndFantasy/TydiriumStrobe/Module/README.md

 ## Demonstration

 Here's a quick test with a 3V (2xAAA) battery pack.
-At this voltage, an LED doesn't really need a curret limiting resistor, so in this example, an LED is just directly connected between POWER+ and the LED- control terminal.
+At this voltage, an LED doesn't really need a current limiting resistor, so in this example, an LED is just directly connected between POWER+ and the LED- control terminal.

 ![Module_test](./assets/Module_test.jpg?raw=true)